 - Trigger points, if biopsied, contain cells, tissues, and biochemical markers that are different than normal surrounding tissues.
 Not surprisingly, the tissues are themselves thickened (sometimes researchers refer to this as “DENSIFICATION“).

-One of the theories that Bordoni specifically mentioned has to do with altered neurological function of the nervous system as it relates to the SKIN.
+One of the theories that Bordoni specifically mentioned concerning myofascial pain syndromes has to do with altered neurological function of the nervous system as it relates to the SKIN.
 “The concept of altered electrical activity of the skin and the afferents [sensory nerves] coming from the TPs could explain the altered emotional state in patients with the myofascial syndrome (anxiety and depression).”
-Interesting, considering ANXIETY and DEPRESSION are both considered to be “inflammatory” diseases (HERE).

 Furthermore, we saw confirmation of previous studies that various parts of the brains of people in chronic pain, and especially chronic myofascial pain, actually shrink and atrophy.
 In fact, I’ve seen studies showing that this phenomenon can be so severe that over time, brain scans of those who have lived with chronic pain become almost indistinguishable from people with neurodegenerative diseases such as ALZHEIMER’S (HERE).

-The paper’s theme was that the drugs are not going to be very helpful and can actually cause a myriad of SIDE EFFECTS.
+The paper’s theme was that the drugs are not going to be very helpful and can actually cause a myriad of SIDE EFFECTS when trying to affect myofascial pain syndromes.
 It seems that Bordoni would agree that A SYSTEMIC APPROACH to trigger points has the potential to be much more effective than simply attacking these beasts in a purely local fashion.
 If you appreciated today’s post, be sure to share it with others.
 FACEBOOK is still an effective way to reach the people you love and care about most!